Andrestart/Pipeline/readme.md

 Follow this process to create the new dataframes and be able to visualize them in graphs:<br />
     1. Run "main.py" file using visual code or other code editor.<br />
-    2. You will notice that a new folder named "new_dataframes" have been created and contains 3 new files.<br />
+    2. You will notice that a new folder named "new_dataframes" has been created and contains 3 new files.<br />
     3. Open the file "graphs.ipynb" using Jupyter Notebook.<br />
     4. Click on kernel/Restart and Run All.
 This will create the graphs taken from the new dataframes<br />
     5. Read the description of every graph to read about the analysis.<br />